hyperion-project/hyperion.ng/README.md

             alt="GitHub license"></a>
 </p>

-This is a pre alpha development repository for the next major version of hyperion
+<p align="center">This is a pre alpha development repository for the next major version of hyperion</p>

 --------
 ## **Important notice!**